Northwest Natural (NYSE:NWN) Issues FY 2022 Earnings Guidance

-Northwest Natural (NYSE:NWN – Get Rating) last released its quarterly earnings results on Thursday, February 24th.
-The utilities provider reported $1.31 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.28 by $0.03.
-The company had revenue of $294.10 million during the quarter, compared to analysts’ expectations of $270.12 million.
-Northwest Natural had a net margin of 10.91% and a return on equity of 9.23%.
-The business’s quarterly revenue was up 13.0% compared to the same quarter last year.
-During the same period in the prior year, the company earned $1.50 earnings per share.
-On average, equities research analysts anticipate that Northwest Natural will post 2.57 EPS for the current fiscal year.

-A number of brokerages have recently commented on NWN.
-Guggenheim raised shares of Northwest Natural from a sell rating to a neutral rating and set a $49.00 price objective for the company in a research report on Thursday, January 20th.
-Zacks Investment Research lowered shares of Northwest Natural from a hold rating to a sell rating in a research report on Friday, January 28th.
-Finally, Wells Fargo & Company increased their price target on shares of Northwest Natural from $51.00 to $54.00 and gave the stock an equal weight rating in a research report on Monday.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of Hold and an average price target of $57.25.
+NWN has been the topic of several research analyst reports.
+Guggenheim upgraded Northwest Natural from a sell rating to a neutral rating and set a $49.00 target price on the stock in a research report on Thursday, January 20th.
+Wells Fargo & Company increased their price target on Northwest Natural from $51.00 to $54.00 and gave the stock an equal weight rating in a report on Monday.
+Zacks Investment Research lowered Northwest Natural from a hold rating to a sell rating in a report on Friday, January 28th.
+Finally, TheStreet raised Northwest Natural from a c+ rating to a b- rating in a research report on Monday.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $57.25.

 Northwest Natural Company Profile (Get Rating)